 Can our Rochdale team ask questions before posting?

 Yes.
-You can contact GoldPaid on WhatsApp on 07375 071158 or call 07763 741067 with photos and questions before you decide.
+You can contact GoldPaid on WhatsApp or call us on 07763 741067 with photos and questions before you decide.
 Many Rochdale shops ask first to understand what they hold before requesting a label.

 What Royal Mail cover applies to our parcel?